AngeloCoder27/ETHAVAX-PROOF-Intermediate-EVM-Course4/README.md

 ### **Steps to Execute**
 1. **Download the Smart Contract**
-   Download the `DegenToken.sol` file from this repository.
+   Download the `DegenGamingToken.sol` file from this repository.

 2. **Open the Contract in Remix**
    - Navigate to [Remix](https://remix.ethereum.org/).
-   - Import the `DegenToken.sol` file using "Open a File from your File System."
+   - Import the `DegenGamingToken.sol` file using "Open a File from your File System."

 3. **Compile the Contract**
    - Go to the **Solidity Compiler** tab.